What Are GPS Tracking Devices and How Do They Work?

 GPS tracking devices are a vital cog in the fleet management machine, giving you oversight of all driver movements, and insight into the areas where you can make effective change and improvement.

-GPS tracking devices can be used for many purposes, but they are especially valuable for managing business-owned cars, vans and trucks, because the information they collect on location and routing can be used to save significantly on fleet management costs.
+GPS tracking devices can be used for many purposes, but they are especially valuable in conjunction with GPS tracking software for managing business-owned cars, vans and trucks, because the information they collect on location and routing can be used to save significantly on fleet management costs.

 Below, we’ll take a closer look at exactly how this technology works and how it can be set up to benefit your company.